 Vests

 Alright, while vests are not technically sweater patterns, they are essentially cardigans without sleeves.
-Layer a boho vest a top your outfit for instant style points.
+Layer a boho vest on top of your outfit for instant style points.

 See all our crochet vest patterns →